react-navigation/react-navigation.github.io/versioned_docs/version-5.x/troubleshooting.md

 - To pass a callback to the next screen which it can call to pass some data back.
 You can usually achieve it using `navigate` instead.
 See the [guide for params](params.md) for examples.
 - To pass complex data to another screen.
 Instead of passing the data `params`, you can store that complex data somewhere else (like a global store), and pass an id instead.
 Then the screen can get the data from the global store using the id.

-If you don't use state persistence or deep link to the screen which accepts functions in params, then you can ignore the warning.
-To ignore it, you can use `YellowBox.ignoreWarnings`.
+If you don't use state persistence or deep link to the screen which accepts functions in params, then the warning doesn't affect you and you can safely ignore it.
+To ignore the warning, you can use `YellowBox.ignoreWarnings`.

 Example: